owen-r-rogers/MDR-FEP/README.md

 <pre>
 protein_of_interest/
-├── some.pdb                    # .pdb file of either the monomer or dimer ├── prep/                       # The ONLY directory you need to make right now (equilibration will make a dir called equil) ├── energy_minimization.sh      # performs energy minimization ├── equilibration.sh            # performs equilibration ├── production.sh               # performs MD
+├── some.pdb                    # .pdb file of either the monomer or dimer ├── energy_minimization.sh      # performs energy minimization
+├── equilibration.sh            # performs equilibration
+├── production.sh               # performs MD